Maria Adams, Credit Cards Moderator

 @m_adams

 There are 11 Chase Sapphire Reserve airline partners, including JetBlue, Southwest and United.
-Chase Sapphire Reserve cardholders can transfer points to partner airlines’ frequent flyer programs in increments of 1,000, at a rate of one partner mile per Chase Sapphire Reserve point.
+Chase Sapphire Reserve cardholders can transfer points to partner airlines’ frequent flyer programs at a 1:1 ratio.
+Your points can be transferred in increments of 1,000.

 This can be a good option if you already have a lot of miles with a particular airline partner.
 But not all airlines’ miles have equal value.
 So, some Chase Sapphire Reserve airlines will offer a better deal for your points than others.